Qwiic Shield for Arduino & Photon Hookup Guide

 For more information, check out the resources below:

 - Qwiic System Landing Page

-Now that you have your Qwiic shield ready to go, it's time to check out some of SparkX's Qwiic enabled products, many of which are on their way to becoming good old fashioned SparkFun products.
+Now that you have your Qwiic shield ready to go, it's time to check out some Qwiic enabled products.
+Below are a few to get started.

 But I Already Have Sensors!